acatton/python-spm/docs/security.rst

 Why spm isn't vulnerable to shell injection by default
 ------------------------------------------------------

-In order to prevent shell injection, you have to sanitize every data passed to the shell.
+In order to prevent shell injection, you have to sanitize every piece data passed to the shell.
 This requires discipline, and everybody knows that even with discipline, humans make errors.

-On the other hand, ``spm.run()`` doesn't allow for sql injection since it requires arguments to be passed as a list.
+On the other hand, ``spm.run()`` doesn't allow for shell injection since it requires arguments to be passed as a list. (= directly to ``exec()``)

 The only way to create shell injection would be to call spm this way (which defeats the purpose of spm):